The 10 Snobbiest Places In California For 2026

-The Snobbiest places in California are Los Altos and Piedmont for 2025 based on Saturday Night Science.
+The Snobbiest places in California are Los Altos and Los Altos Hills for 2026 based on Saturday Night Science.

 There are all types when it comes to being a snob in California.
 You’ve got your Wine Snobs, Book Snobs, and, of course, Clothes Snobs.
 Then there are the Technology Snobs, Car Snobs, and yes, even City Snobsas in, I’m better than you because I live in (insert snooty city here).